-Therefore, the maintenance process restores components to their original functionality, but it may marginally affect the amount of wear of the such components.
+Therefore, the maintenance process restores components to their original functionality, but it may marginally affect the amount of wear of these components.
 The restoration process will therefore increase the amount of wear.
 After maintenance, the wear evolution and the maximum operating time of the component will be affected, which may change the effectiveness of the components over time.

 A possible solution to this, proposed by the present authors, is based on developing a traceable approach, where every single phase of the maintenance process is organised in a structured and systematic way, i.e. process mapping and test mapping.
 This can be clearly represented by a theoretical protocol, as shown in the flow chart in Figure 3.
-In this case, the protocol is meant to be generally applied, independently from the type of components and operations.
+In this case, the protocol is meant to be generally applied, independent of the type of component and operation.

-The main protocol is applied to a workpiece, which requires to be maintained.
-It is known that the workpiece is not working correctly and some critical issues are therefore investigated.
-Firstly, the reference given by the presence of a QR code would be fundamental in order to gain insights about the history of the workpiece, namely the life cycle of the component, the total number of maintenance operations which were done and the type of these activities.
-The overall amount of wear of the component can be inferred starting from the estimate of the operating working cycles and a model for the evolution of the amount of wear related to that specific component.
+The main protocol is applied to the workpiece that requires maintenance.
+It becomes clear that the workpiece is not working correctly, and some critical issues are therefore investigated.
+First, a QR code reference would be fundamental in gaining insights into the history of the workpiece, namely, the life cycle of the component, the total number of maintenance operations it has undergone and the type of maintenance.
+The overall amount of wear of the component can be inferred based on an estimate of the operating working cycles and a model of the evolution of the amount of wear related to that specific component.